 The very first day in my new school, I walked in and the teacher was kind.
 Sweet-natured.
 And so was the next teacher, and the principal.
 And the other students were smiling at me.
 By the end of the first two weeks, my teacher recommended testing for the gifted program (we didn’t have a gifted program in Catholic school!).
 And suddenly I was surrounded by little freaks who were just like me.
 We went on field trips, and cared for the classroom animals and aquariums, and did projects together.
 We had a weekly visit from a ranger and naturalist from the Everglades.
 And because we were all freaks, none of us was made to feel like one.
 This was heaven!

 And because school was going so well, I didn’t feel that awful emptiness, all the time.
 It was just the break I needed.
 Suddenly, it seemed I might not die from missing her.
 I wasn’t done crying and there would never be a time while she was alive that I didn’t want to be next to her at the kitchen table, eating plate after plate of her spaghetti or smelling her banana cake cooling on the tile counters, or making her laugh so hard she would have to run out of the kitchen to a smaller room with tile counters, yelling at me the whole way, accusing me of doing this to her on purpose, and of course she was right.
-Is there anything better than making your audience pee with delight?
+After all, is there anything better than making your audience pee with delight?
 She was the greatest audience, had the loudest cackle and the purest heart, and was the best friend a boy ever had.
 She never judged me, always showed up, and never disappointed.
 But I was nine now.
-Yes, nine and gifted.
-It was time to pull it together, give it my best shot, and make her proud.
+It was time to grow up, give it my best shot, and make her proud.

 I worked hard in school and at the resort, and I began to open up to new experiences of all sorts.
 My stepfather had grown up poor during the Depression in the hills of Oklahoma.
 He hated his background, and nearly anything that reminded him of it.
 They had fished and hunted to survive and though you would think these two activities would fall prey to his self-loathing, they instead became the most celebrated pursuits of his existence.
 He was a real estate magnate but he still scrubbed down the boat after a long day of fishing.
-He was a seasoned, licensed, and frankly, superb Captain and as much as he frightened me, I never felt safe unless he was driving the boat. n one instance, we were deep sea fishing and the waves were 25 foot rollers.
-It was the most terrifying thing you can imagine, staring up from the murky canyon as twin 25 feet towers of solid green sea water rise on either side of you.
+He was a seasoned, licensed, and frankly, superb captain and as much as he frightened me, I never felt safe unless he was driving the boat.
+In one instance, we were deep sea fishing and the waves were 20 foot high.
+It was the most terrifying thing you can imagine, staring up from the murky canyon as twin, 20 feet towers of solid green sea water rise on either side of you.
 We were going to die.
 I don’t think anyone on that boat that day believed otherwise.
 Except for him.
 It was like watching a great cellist or violinist.
 His hands moved so quickly, his focus never tested as he deftly kept us pointed into each wave as we soared up one wet mountain and down the next, over and over.
 It was something to see.
 And of course we made it.
-He kept us safe that day, the Great Fisherman did.
-And that was the day a new fisherman was born.
+He kept us safe that day, the Great Fisherman did, and that was the day a new fisherman was born.

 When I wasn’t at school, I was out on the dock fishing.
 I didn’t know what I would catch just yet.
 When we were out on the Atlantic, we caught yellow-tail, red snapper, grouper, swordfish, and once we almost caught a full grown 10 foot tiger shark because it wanted the yellow-tail more than we did, and so it followed the hooked fish to the surface and nearly took my stepfather’s arm instead.
 But from the jagged little jetty and old wooden dock, I had no idea what would come my way, but there was something about being surrounded by the sound of the waves, the sunset, the great herons, stingrays, horseshoe crabs, pelicans...I didn’t have to feel so alone.
 And when I did, when I missed her too much, I didn’t have to cry alone.